narcode/codeklavier/assets/arquatic.md

 ## Upcoming events

-Tuesday June 13
+Tuesday June 13 \
-ARquatic will be streamed during HashiCorp's HashiDays Online and on site You can register for the online event for free [here](https://hashidays.com/online/)
+ARquatic will be streamed during HashiCorp's HashiDays Online and on site. \
+You can register for the online event for free [here](https://hashidays.com/online/)

----Past Events---
+## Past Shows

 Friday Januari 28 \
 ARquatic at the [on-the-fly: Live Coding Hacklab](https://zkm.de/en/event/2022/01/on-the-fly-live-coding-hacklab) \